MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

 - *read*
 - *select*

-## Validate successful deployment on an AD FS server
+## Validate successful deployment on an AD FS / AD CS server

 To validate that the Defender for Identity sensor has been successfully deployed on an AD FS server: